Illness Costs of Air Pollution

 What can you do to reduce illness associated with air pollution?

 Plan to reduce your exposure by being aware when smog levels are highest and watching for smog advisories.
 In addition to advisories announced by the media as part of local weather reports, you can get the latest information on air quality conditions in Windsor and other cities in Ontario by visiting the Air Quality Ontario website.
-Daily air quality index (AQI) values and forecasts are also available from the Ministry of the Environment and Climate Change by calling toll-free at 1-800-387-7768 (English) or 1-800-221-8852 (French).
+Daily air quality index (AQI) values and forecasts are also available from the Ministry of the Environment, Conservation & Parks by calling toll-free 1-800-387-7768.